-The changes were as a result of a review of the organisational structure once responsibility for commissioning and planning services for the population of Bridgend moved to Cwm Taf Morgannwg University Health Board on 1st April 2019.
-This resulted in the population size, budget and workforce becoming smaller by a third.
+The changes implemented were the result of a review of the organisational structure undertaken once responsibility for commissioning and planning services for the population of Bridgend moved to Cwm Taf Morgannwg University Health Board on 1st April 2019, resulting in the population size, budget and workforce reducing by a third.
 This was an opportunity to ensure that the current organisation is appropriately structured, focused and reflects the ambition of the organisation as outlined in the organisation's strategy, Better Health, Better Care, Better Lives.